Using your apprenticeship levy

 Incentive payments for hiring a new apprentice

-19 to 24 years old and has an education, health and care plan provided by their local authority or has been in the care of their local authority
+under 25 with an education, health and care plan or who has been in the care of their local authority

 Hire an apprentice who has been made redundant

 You can also use a new government service to help you hire apprentices who have been made redundant.